wistia/wistia-labs/README.md

 ### Make your own lab

+To get started, create your own branch in git.

+    git checkout -b mylabname

-To get started, copy the `template` folder to a new name.
-Then you can modify the files for your lab.
+Now you can copy the `template` folder to a new name, `mylabname`, and modify its contents.

 - __index.html:__ The HTML for your lab file.
 - __style.css:__ Custom styles for this particular lab page.